 I believe art plays an important part in terms of history and capturing today’s surroundings.
 It’s interesting for me to see pieces of art from hundreds of years ago and observe how the locations as well as the people have evolved.
 My pieces are focused on the two cities I call home: Vancouver and New York.
 I enjoy capturing the contrasts between both locations through my art.
 My paintings explore the dynamic relationship between people and their environment.
 Most works feature a single subject in the foreground gazing at or interacting with their surroundings.
+In works without a human subject, it’s intended for the viewer to serve as the observer.
 My aim is to capture an ideal scene and transport the viewer to this location, providing an opportunity for escapism.
 I also wish to convey a sense of glamour, as defined by Virginia Postrel, through creating a transcendent sensation of projection and yearning.

 I am inspired by the artist Gustave Caillebotte and his style that blends Impressionism and Realism, as well as his focus on people within an urban landscape.
 Edward Hopper is another artist who I highly admire and have the opportunity to view his pieces often at the Whitney Museum.
 I find many parallels between his life and work with my own.